xingyueye5/Python-practice/README.md

 # Python-practice
-Here are the labs on the python book
+Here are several labs on the python book

+- game if life
+- board game